Skip to main content

 Losing a loved one is one of the most emotionally painful experiences of all.
 And if that loss can be attributed to the negligence of another person, it can make the grieving process even more difficult.
 Those who cause these tragedies should be held accountable, and an experienced wrongful death attorney can help the loved ones of these victims get justice and compensation for some of their pain and suffering.

 However, wrongful death claims are complicated and should be handled delicately.
 If you are coping with the loss of a loved one, you need to put your trust in the right person.
 Andrew J. Wooley has dedicated his career to helping people through these emotional, tragic situations.
 His firm, The Wooley Law Firm, PLLC, in Dallas, Texas, was established after he spent time in the insurance industry, witnessing firsthand how victims are treated by insurance companies.
-His goal now is to use his skill and knowledge to help victims recover what they need to start to move forward from these cases.
-He can help you hold negligent parties responsible for your loved one’s death.
+His goal now is to use his skill and knowledge to help victims and their families recover what they need to start to move forward from these cases.

 What Is Considered A Wrongful Death Under Texas Law?